We have made sure that all our visitors can enjoy a safe visit, while still experiencing everything that Barley Hall has to offer.

 When we re-open on 11th July, we will make sure that all our visitors can enjoy a safe visit, while still experiencing everything that Barley Hall has to offer.
 We will have new procedures for social distancing, hygiene, and visitor interaction, which you can read more about here.
 Visitors will need to pre-book online.

-Barley Hall is a stunning medieval house, once home to the Priors of Nostell and the Mayor of York.
-Until the 1980s the house was hidden under the relatively modern facade of a derelict office block.
-Only when the building was going to be destroyed was the amazing medieval building discovered and its history uncovered.
+Barley Hall is a stunning medieval townhouse, once home to the Priors of Nostell and a Lord Mayor of York.
+Until the 1980s the house was hidden under the relatively modern façade of a derelict office block.
+Only when the building was going to be destroyed was the amazing medieval building discovered and its history revealed.

-Magic and Mystery is a new exhibition at Barley Hall that explores the often fine line between science, religion and magic in medieval society.
+Plus, discover our new exhibition for June 2018: Magic & Mystery, which explores the often fine line between science, religion and magic in medieval society.